 Achieving a healthy work-life balance while location-independent is possible.
 But it requires intentionality.

 What Prevents Work-Life Balance When Working Remotely?

 You’ve likely heard the phrase “work-life balance” countless times throughout your career.
 How this plays out for a remote professional can look different, but the principle is the same.
 Finding a work-life balance is vital to one’s health, even when you have a dream job.

 I can be guilty of too much work and little play.
 But I’m on a continuous journey, and I think sharing and learning together is important.
 Finding outlets and ways to decompress from work may seem obvious when traveling to exotic lands, but it’s sometimes easier said than done.
 Time, budget, health, or resources may factor into finding a balance.

 Let’s look at four things that can distort a remote professional’s work-life balance.
 Along with each, I’ve provided an action step toward finding balance in that area.
 Remember to adapt these action steps to fit who you are and what makes you happy.

-ACTION STEP: One way to help with loneliness is to purchase a co-working membership.
+ACTION STEP: One way to help prevent loneliness is to purchase a co-working membership.
 This is a great way to meet other professionals and develop an additional social circle.
 There are co-working spaces all over the world.
 Simply do a Google search in your area to see what’s available.

-You’re Always On
+Always Being On